In this section you

 However, you can specify the initial conditions for the capacitor voltage and inductor currents in the mask of these blocks:

 The initial values entered in the mask of these block will overwrite the default steady-state parameters calculated by the SimPowerSystems software.
 In the same sense, you can overwrite initial conditions of the overall blocks by specifying them in the States area of the Model Configuration Parameters dialog box.

-From the Analysis tools menu of the Powergui block, select Initial State Settings.
+From the Tools tab of the Powergui block, select Initial State.
 The initial values of the five electrical state variables (three inductor currents and two capacitor voltages) are displayed.
 These initial values corresponds to the values that the software automatically sets to start the simulation in steady state.

 Start the simulation.
 In the second trace of the Scope block, zoom around the transient at the beginning of the simulation.
 As expected, the model does not start in steady state, but the initial value for the capacitor voltage measured by the Voltage Measurement block is -2e5 V.

 set the initial inductor current to 50 A, and click Apply.

 Open the mask of the

 STATE_A block, and note that

 is selected and the initial inductor current is set to 50 A.